-- Lifetime of the vendor daemon process on which efficient reservation is applied. - Intentionally removed with the producer provided tool. - In future release, the support for duration of reservation will also be added.
-The reservation will be removed automatically once duration has expired.
+- Lifetime of the vendor daemon process on which efficient reservation is applied. - Intentionally removed with the producer provided tool. - The reservation will be removed automatically once duration has expired.

 Efficient reservation does not have any dependency on Options file and can be applied without it.
 The only exception is if reservation is applied for type GROUP.
 In that case, the Options file is required to enable that GROUP in vendor daemon.